hasnain-mirani/hasnain-mirani/README.md

 - 👋 Hi, I’m @hasnain-mirani
-- 👀 I’m interested in MERN
+- 👀 Full Stack Developer
 - 🌱 I’m currently learning NEST js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...